johnstantongeddes/ApTranscriptome/ApTranscriptome_TR.md

 Perform GSEA for all thermally-responsive transcripts.

 For many of the responsive categories, it appears that there is considerable redundancy in the enriched GO terms.
-I use the [GOSemSim](http://www.bioconductor.org/packages/release/bioc/html/GOSemSim.html) package to determine semantic similarity of enriched GO terms (<a href="http://dx.doi.org/10.1093/bioinformatics/btq064">Yu et al. 2010</a>) and then perform hierarhichal clustering based on this information distance.
+I use the [GOSemSim](http://www.bioconductor.org/packages/release/bioc/html/GOSemSim.html) package to determine semantic similarity of enriched GO terms (Yu, Li, Qin, Bo, Wu, and Wang, 2010) and then perform hierarhichal clustering based on this information distance.

 ```r